sendon1982/siteminder/README.md

 3. If response is 200, then email sending is successful.

+4. If validation fails, then response code is 400 BAD REQUEST

 # TODO list if more time allowed
 1. I would build 4 web service, one as central control service to route all the requests, one registry service to record